-To assess if residents in a city are experiencing disproportionate housing needs, data for cost burden and severe cost burden conditions, overcrowding, substandard housing, homelessness, are assessed.
+To assess if residents in a city are experiencing disproportionate housing needs, data for cost burden and severe cost burden conditions, overcrowding, substandard housing, and homelessness are assessed.
 Displacement is also considered, and displacement may be driven by investment and/or disinvestment, and disaster.
 The analysis for each subject area is embedded above in the following sections:

-- Cost burden and severe cost burden conditions: see section 6.4 above - Overcrowding: see section 3.3 above. - Condition of existing housing: see section 4.2 above. - Homelessness: see section 5.6 above.
+- Cost burden and severe cost burden conditions: see section 6.4 above. - Overcrowding: see section 3.3 above. - Condition of existing housing: see section 4.2 above. - Homelessness: see section 5.6 above.

-To summarize the above sections, 75.1 percent of Dorris residents own their home, and this percentage was greater in 2020 than in 2010, when 68.1 percent to 75.1 percent home ownership has it is notable that renter households exceed the number of owner households in Dorris.
+To summarize the above sections, 75.1 percent of Dorris residents own their home, and this percentage increased from 2010 to 2020, from 68.1 percent to 75.1 percent respectively.
+It is notable that renter households exceed the number of owner households in Dorris.
 Both owner and renter households are cost burdened.
-As seen Table A-43 above both owner and renter households are not immune from overpaying for housing and are cost burdened: nearly 25 percent of owner households are cost burdened and almost 31 percent of renter households being cost burdened.
+As seen Table A-43 above, both owner and renter households are not immune from overpaying for housing and are cost burdened: nearly 25 percent of owner households and almost 31 percent of renter households are cost burdened.
 Of those cost burdened households, almost 42 percent of owner households are paying more than 52 percent of their gross income for housing and are severely cost burdened.
-Renter households are also severely cost burdened 52 percent, although by count, a greater number of owner households are severely cost burdened.
+Renter households are also severely cost burdened with 52 percent, although by count, a greater number of owner households are severely cost burdened.
 Uniformly, extremely low income Dorris households are cost burdened and severely cost burdened.

 Approximately 2.8 percent of owner-occupied housing units and 9.5 percent of renter-occupied units were either overcrowded or severely overcrowded in 2020.
 The recent CDBG-funded housing conditions survey found 61 percent of the surveyed units to be in sound condition and 10 percent needing minor repairs.
 Fourteen percent needed moderate repairs.
-Ten percent of the City's units were found to be condemned/dilapidated condition.
-The type of units were single family detached and mobile homes.
+Ten percent of the City's units, all single-family detached or mobile homes, were found to be in condemned/dilapidated condition.

 Homelessness is a region-wide issue.
-Dorris does not have a year around shelter at this time, but local providers are available to help unhoused persons connected with assistance, housing, etc. The City has committed financial resources (i.e., the City delegated its PLHA formula allocation) to the development of a navigation center in the
+Dorris does not have a year-round shelter at this time, but local providers are available to help unhoused persons connect with assistance, housing, etc. The City has committed financial resources (i.e., the City delegated its PLHA formula allocation) to the development of a navigation center in the